jamesignac/diabetes_rfc_pred/README.md

 Data from Kaggle: https://www.kaggle.com/datasets/alexteboul/diabetes-health-indicators-dataset/data

-This is an ongoing project that I am completing throughout the Fall semester.
+This project was completed in Fall 2024 for my Data Mining (CISC 4631) course.